anas-r-dev/MATILDA-OU/03_parallel_programming_primer/README.md

 ### Computer Hardware (CPUs, GPUs, and Memory)

 **CPU-chip** – CPU stands for Central Processing Unit.
 This is the computer's main processing unit; you can think of it as the 'brain' of the computer.
-This is the piece of hardware that performs calculations, moves data around, has access to the memory, etc. In systems such as [Princeton's High Performance Computing clusters](https://researchcomputing.princeton.edu/systems/systems-overview), CPU-chips are made of multiple CPU-cores.
+This is the piece of hardware that performs calculations, moves data around, has access to the memory, etc. In systems such as MATILDA, CPU-chips are made of multiple CPU-cores.

 **CPU-core** – A microprocessing unit on a CPU-chip.
 Each CPU-core can execute an independent set of instructions from the computer.